sysgears/grain-gradle-plugin/README.md

 --------------

 You can run your own Grain [commands][custom commands] from the build script.
-For example, if you have the `compress` command to gzip files in the *destination* directory before deploying, you can simply execute it by the following `GrainTask`:
+For example, if you have the `compress` command to gzip site files before deploying, you can simply execute it by the following `GrainTask`:

 ```groovy
 task(grainCompress, type: com.sysgears.grain.gradle.GrainTask) {